 Phase 1 systems and components were integrated and tested to make sure they function properly.
 On December 22, 2021, PG&E initiated injection of ethanol into the groundwater at select NTH IRZ wells using temporary power (i.e., portable generator).
 On March 24, 2022, the permanent power system (from TCS) was put in service.
 The RPWC system inside TCS was fully operational on June 24, 2022.
 Between March and August 2022, the groundwater remedy experienced intermittent power outages of various durations (the contributing factors, include but are not limited to, TCS operations load shedding [i.e., power to remedy was shut off by TCS due to gas operational reasons] and/or functionality of electrical components).
 Portable generators were used to supply power from end of August to end of October 2022.
 The permanent power supply issue was resolved at the end of October 2022.
-The portable generators are kept onsite temporarily as contingencies.
+The portable generators were kept onsite temporarily as contingencies and removed from site at the end of January 2023.